cprice-ping/Solution-Use-Cases/docs/pf-simple/pf-simple-deploy.md

   * [Environment](./postman_vars.json)

 **Configuration**
-This API collection takes the vanilla PF instance and adds a (slightly) stripped down version of [Workforce360](https://github.com/pingidentity/Workforce360).
+This API collection takes a vanilla PF instance and adds a (slightly) stripped down version of [Workforce360](https://github.com/pingidentity/Workforce360).

-It's based on a SimplePCV and no external datastore.
+It's based on a Simple PCV and no external datastore.

 **Removed Elements**
 * Software Components